Jake and Elwood Blues aren’t the only blues loving, big-hearted, bad-asses on a Mission from God.

 - Never danced in a diner with Aretha Franklin

-Instead of focusing on the very obvious differences between me, Jake and Elwood, I prefer to look at our similarities:
+Forget the very obvious differences between my brothers and I, let’s look at the similarities:

 - I look fantastic in black